Brain Imaging-to-Graph Generation using Adversarial Hierarchical Diffusion Models for MCI Causality Analysis: Introduction

-Constructing BEC involves learning a mapping network to predict directional connectivities from one neural unit to another by analyzing their functional signals.
-Since the fMRI has the advantages of being noninvasive and having high temporal resolution, it has drawn great attention in exploring the complex connectivity features for cognitive disease diagnosis \cite{ibrahim2021diagnostic,yin2022deep,zuo2022constructing}.
+Constructing BEC involves learning a mapping network to predict directional connections from one neural unit to another by analyzing their functional signals.
+Since the fMRI has the advantages of being noninvasive and having high temporal resolution, it has drawn great attention to extracting the complex connectivity features for brain disease diagnosis\cite{pei2022data}.
 The brain functional connectivity (BFC) gives the temporal correlation between any pair of neural units, while the BEC is an asymmetric matrix representing the directional information of neural transmission.
 The directed graph can be used to analyze BEC, including a set of vertices (named regions-of-interest, or ROIs) and a set of directed edges (effective connections).
-Previous researchers focused on BEC learning by using traditional learning methods, including the dynamic causal models (DCM) \cite{friston2014dcm}, the Bayesian network (BN) method \cite{liu2019learning}, the correlation analysis method \cite{xu2017initial}, and so on.
-These methods utilize shallow network structure or prior knowledge and are unable to extract complex connectivity features from fMRI, which may bring about inaccuracies in BECs and deduce low performance in disease analysis.
+Previous researchers focused on BEC estimation by using traditional learning methods, including the dynamic causal models (DCM) \cite{friston2014dcm}, the Bayesian network (BN) method \cite{liu2019learning}, the correlation analysis method \cite{xu2017initial}, and so on.
+These methods utilize shallow network structures or prior knowledge, which are unable to extract complex causal features from fMRI and bring low performance in disease analysis.

-Recently, deep learning methods have been widely applied in the exploration of BEC learning \cite{al2021severity,bagherzadeh2022detection}.
-It not only achieves quite a good performance on image recognition tasks in Euclidean space but also shows excellent results on brain network generation in non-Euclidean space.
+Deep learning methods have been widely applied in the exploration of BEC estimation \cite{al2021severity,bagherzadeh2022detection}.
+They not only achieve excellent performance on image recognition tasks in Euclidean space but also show good results on brain network generation in non-Euclidean space.
 The primary characteristic is the strong ability to perform high-level and complex feature extraction.
-Increasingly new methods based on deep learning have been explored to construct BEC from functional MRI data \cite{liu2021inferring,zhang2022estimating}.
-However, the current methods heavily rely on the software toolkit to preprocess the fMRI before extracting empirical time-series data.
-The main drawback is that the manual parameter settings of these preprocessing procedures may result in large errors by different researchers.
+Increasingly new methods based on deep learning have been explored to construct BEC from functional MRI data \cite{liu2021inferring,zhang2022estimating,ji2023dynamic}.
+However, the current methods heavily rely on the software toolkit to preprocess the fMRI for extracting empirical features (ROI-based time-series).
+The main drawback is that the manual parameter settings from different researchers may result in large errors when using these empirical features to estimate BEC.